What should I watch for?

 - antiviral medicines for HIV or AIDS

-- certain antibiotics like rifampin, rifabutin, rifapentine, and griseofulvin, and possibly penicillins or tetracyclines
+- certain antibiotics like rifampin, rifabutin, rifapentine, and possibly penicillins or tetracyclines

 - St. John's wort